aslanix/SmallStepNI/README.md

 ## Notes
-- The proof scripts use CPDT tactics.
-It assumes existence of the file `CpdtTactics.v` in `lib/cpdt/`; they are not included in the repository.
+- The proof scripts use CPDT tactics; they are included in `lib/cpdt`.
 - The proof uses `LibTactics` and software foundation tactics `SfLib.v`;
   these and other small libraries are included for convenience in `lib/`.
 - Comments and suggestions on how to improve these scripts are welcome.